COVID-19 Antigen Rapid Test

 Find out how the test works.

-COVID-19 Antigen Rapid Test is a rapid assay for the qualitative detection of SARS-CoV-2 antigens in nasopharynx specimens.
-Intended for professional use only.
+COVID-19 Antigen Rapid Test is a rapid device for the qualitative detection of SARS-CoV-2 antigens in nasopharyngeal and nasal.
+For professional in-vitro use only.

 Are you interested in buying our COVID-19 Antigen Rapid Test kit?
 Please write to firstname.lastname@example.org for further information.